opencog/atomspace-rocks/README.md

 Status
 ------
-This is **Version 1.0.2**.
+This is **Version 1.1.0**.
 All unit tests pass.
-It has been used in at least one "serious" project to process many millions of Atoms.
+It has been used in at least one major project, to process tens of millions of Atoms.

 This code is 2x or 3x faster than Postgres on synthetic benchmarks, and has been observed to run 12x faster in a real-world application.